-Part 1: 'Be an Animal's Best Friend' Activity (cont'd)
+Be an Animal's Best Friend (cont'd.)

-Use this opportunity to discuss with students why it's important to adopt from open-admission animal shelters and to be sure that the needs of the animals they bring into their homes are met.
-Many students buy animals like fish, mice, rats, hamsters, birds, and even cats and dogs from pet stores without realizing that they suffer in the pet trade, where they're treated like objects-rather than living beings-or that each of them has very specific needs.
+Many parents buy animals like fish, mice, rats, hamsters, birds, and even cats and dogs from pet stores without realizing that they suffer in the pet trade, where they're treated like objects-rather than living beings-or that each of them has very specific needs.